bmc/peoplegen-rust/README.md

 **`json`**

 Generate a "normal" JSON file.
+The output file must end with `.json`.
-The output is of the following form (though it is _not_ pretty-printed):
+The JSON is of the following form (though it is _not_ pretty-printed):

 ```json
 {"people": [